Anainwal07/ChatsUp/README.md

 6. Utils :- To generate tokens
 7. Socket :- To ensure real time communication bw two users .

+Explanation of the code and file structure :

 1. Server.js :
    It is the main file of the full backend folder as it is the first file to run whenever we start our backend server .